alegunta-git/turbo-guide/ebks/books cse.md

 *  Networking

 ## Reading List

+### Machine Learning
+* Tom Mitchell, Machine Learning, McGraw*Hill.
+* MACHINE LEARNING(R17A0534).pdf
+* Practical Information Architecture, by Eric L. Reiss (Addison*Wesley, 2000).
+* Pattern Recognition and Machine Learning

+**For Absolute Beginners**
+* Machine Learning for Absolute Beginners by Oliver Theobald
+* The Hundred-Page Machine Learning Book by Andriy Burkov
+* Machine Learning for Dummies by John Paul Mueller and Luca Massaron
+* The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World , Pedro Domingos, 2015

+**For Coders with experience**
+* Hands-On Machine Learning with Scikit-Learn, Keras, & TensorFlow by Aurélien Géron
+* Introduction to Machine Learning with Python by Andreas C. Müller and Sarah Guido
+* The Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani, and Jerome Friedman
+* An Introduction to Statistical Learning: With Applications in R , Trevor Hastie, 2013
+* Pattern Recognition and Machine Learning by Christopher M. Bishop:
+* Machine Learning in Action ,Peter Harrington, 2012
+* Programming Collective Intelligence

+**ML Interview**
+- Machine Learning System Design Interview , Alex Xu, 2023
+- Grokking Machine Learning , Luis G. Serrano, 2021
+- Machine Learning Design Patterns , Valliappa Lakshmanan, 2020
+- Machine Learning Engineering Andriy Burkov, 2020
+- Machine Learning Algorithms in Depth Vadim Smolyakov, 2024
+- Designing Machine Learning Systems: An Iterative Process for Production-Ready Applications , Chip Huyen, 2022

+**For Advanced Learners**
+* Deep Learning by Ian Goodfellow, Yoshua Bengio, and Aaron Courville
+* Reinforcement Learning: An Introduction by Richard S. Sutton and Andrew G. Barto
+* Machine Learning: A Probabilistic Perspective by Kevin P. Murphy:

+### AI and NLP
+* Stuart Russell and Peter Norvig, Artificial Intelligence: A Modern Approach,
+* Nils J. Nilsson, Artificial Intelligence: A New Sythesis, Morgan*Kaufmann.
+* Speech & Natural Language Processing * Daniel Jurafsky & James H Martin, Pearson
+* Chris Manning and Hinrich Schuetze, Foundations of Statistical Natural LP, MIT

 Data Structures and Algorithms
 * R. G. Dromey, How to Solve it by Computer 16